 Playlists are also ideally suited for moment-of-need training.
-Look for bite-sized YouTube videos or create your own and then compile a microlearning online training repository.
-Make certain that every playlist is targeted, so that employees can quickly bridge the gaps.
+Look for bite-sized YouTube videos or create your own and then compile a microlearning online training library.
+Make sure that every playlist is targeted so that employees can quickly bridge the gaps.
 For instance, one microlearning playlist concentrates on the sales process, while another gives HR staff the resources they need to uphold company policy and conduct effective interviews.

 YouTube also leaves room for a brief description of each playlist.
 As such, you are able to include a summary of the topics featured and the real-world benefits in addition to the target audience.
 For example, a microlearning repository may be intended for new hires or managers.

 This YouTube online training approach involves active audience participation.
 Invite your employees to record a brief video showcasing a training topic, task, or tip.
+This can be as simple as a talking head video.
 You can even encourage them to produce an introduction video to break the ice.
 Then, ask for their permission to post it to your private YouTube channel.

-This is a great way to build a thriving social learning community and facilitate peer-based feedback.
-Every employee gets the chance to share their expertise for the betterment of their co-workers.
-They might even be inspired to create their own online training channel that peers can subscribe to.
+This is a great way to not just use YouTube for employee training, but also build a thriving social learning community and facilitate peer-based feedback.
+Every employee gets the chance to share their expertise for the betterment of their coworkers.
+They might even be inspired to create their own online YouTube training channel that peers can subscribe to.

 YouTube videos may not be the all-in-one solution for your online training needs.
 As you still need to frame them with solid online training, complete with relevant resources and activities.